19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Social Procedures/Morale.md

 # Morale

-Morale determines when monsters will attempt to flee or surrender.
+Morale determines when monsters will attempt to flee or negotiate.

 ## Breaking Points